-Tuberous sclerosis is a rare genetic disorder characterized by tumors that grow in different organs, including vital organs such as the brain, heart, eyes, and kidneys.
-The majority of these tumors are benign, but they can significantly impact your child’s health and development.
-Our team of specialists diagnoses tuberous sclerosis and related health concerns at the earliest possible stage.
-While there is no cure, a comprehensive treatment plan can help improve symptoms, control seizures, and lessen developmental issues.
+Tuberous sclerosis is a rare genetic disorder that causes tumors to grow in the brain, kidneys, heart, lungs, skin, eyes, and other organs.
+Most of these tumors are benign, but they can significantly impact health and development.
+As a Tuberous Sclerosis Complex Center of Excellence, our specialists expertly diagnose and treat tuberous sclerosis and related concerns in both children and adults.
+While there is no cure, a comprehensive treatment plan can help improve your or your child’s symptoms and quality of life.

-A Team of Specialists
+Our Team of Specialists

 Duke Health offers locations throughout the Triangle.
 Find one near you.